Start9Labs/documentation/README.md

 If you notice a mistake in the docs, or you have an idea for improving them, we would like to know about it.
 You can either fix the mistake yourself and submit a pull request, or you can report the mistake by submitting an issue.

-### Guide Templates

-We welcome contributions to add a guide to this documentation repository.
-Please reference the template [here](source/contributing/template.rst) and use proper restructured text syntax.

-Guides should live under `./source/user-manuals/external`.
-If they are bitcoin related, add a section title for the next integration guide in the `bitcoin.rst` page.
-If the guide belongs in a new topic, create a new `.rst` file with an appropriate name following the template conventions.
-Don't forget to include the new page in the `index.rst` file toctree within the external folder.

-All images should be placed in `./source/_static/images` with descriptive labeling.

-Figure directives should include an alt description.

 ### Submitting an issue

 Click on the "Issues" tab in the top navbar.
 Provide a good title and describe clearly the mistake or improvement.